Jedid95/ArduinoProjects/README.md

-# ArduinoProjects
+# Other Projects

-Projects using Arduino
+Projects using Arduino:
 - Jarvis.ino : Project for automation control using voice commands